CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Experiment

 \subsection{MuJoCo tasks with Dense Rewards}

-MuJoCo testbed is a widely used physics-based simulation environment for benchmarking RL algorithms.
+MuJoCo testbed is a widely used physics-based simulation environment.
 MuJoCo provides a suite of continuous control tasks where agents must learn to perform various actions, such as locomotion, manipulation, and balancing, within simulated robotic environments.
 Since comparisons among state-of-the-art RL baselines, such as PPO, SAC, TD3, and DSAC on MuJoCo, have been extensively covered in previous studies, our focus is on investigating how \cae can enhance these algorithms.
-Thus, we concentrate on comparing the performance of each specific algorithm with and without \cae.

-Experimental results are summarized in \cref{tab:mujoco_v4_results}, using seeds $\left\{ 1, 2, 3, 4, 5 \right\}$.
-The results demonstrate that \cae consistently improves the performance of PPO, TD3, and SAC across most MuJoCo tasks.
-Notably, TD3 and SAC, when enhanced with \cae, show significantly better performance on the \textit{Swimmer} task.
-While this task is not typically regarded as particularly challenging, standalone implementations of TD3 and SAC have achieved limited performance.
+Results are summarized in Table~\ref{tab:mujoco_v4_results}, averaged over random seeds $\left\{ 1, 2, 3, 4, 5 \right\}$.
+The results show that \cae consistently improves the performance of PPO, TD3, and SAC across most MuJoCo tasks.
+Notably, TD3 and SAC augmented with \cae achieve substantially better performance on the \textit{Swimmer} task.
+Although this task is not considered particularly challenging, the standalone TD3 and SAC baselines obtain relatively limited returns.

-In \cref{tab:mujoco_v3_results}, we summarize the results of DSAC with and without \cae.
-It is worth noting that the experiments with DSAC are conducted on MuJoCo-v3 instead of MuJoCo-v4 solely because the publicly available DSAC codebase is based on MuJoCo-v3, with no other underlying reasons.
-As shown, \cae also enhances the performance of DSAC on the MuJoCo benchmark.
-For detailed figures of the experimental results in this subsection, refer to \cref{sec:experiment_appendix}.
+In Table~\ref{tab:mujoco_v3_results}, we summarize the performance of DSAC with and without \cae.
+These experiments are conducted on MuJoCo-v3, rather than MuJoCo-v4, because the open-source DSAC codebase is built upon MuJoCo-v3.
+As shown, incorporating \cae consistently improves the performance of DSAC across the MuJoCo benchmark tasks.

-\paragraph{Ablation study to the \textit{scaling strategy} in \cref{alg:running_mean_variance}.} Additionally, we conduct experiments to assess the necessity of the scaling strategy.
-Experiment results, illustrated in \cref{fig:ablation_study_mujoco}, are based on randomly selected tasks for SAC.
-As shown, SAC enhanced with \cae fails to deliver satisfactory performance on \textit{Walker2d} and \textit{Swimmer} tasks when the scaling strategy is not applied.
-It achieves high performance under certain seeds, while it performs poorly under others, leading to poor overall results and large variance.
-This highlights the critical role of the scaling strategy in ensuring the practical stability and effectiveness of \cae.